diginsight/telemetry/HOWTO - Make your application flow observable.md

         var clientId = default(string);
 ```

-the above NamedScope can be defined with the following syntax:
+The above NamedScope can be defined with the following syntax:
 ```c#
 private void SaveExecuted(object sender, ExecutedRoutedEventArgs e) {